 Peak Popularity: late 1800s-present day

-Since its beginning in 1875, the Kentucky Derby has been one of the main hat fashion events of the season.
-These are over-the-top sunhats that are designed to get you noticed.
+Since its inception in 1875, the Kentucky Derby has been one of the main hat fashion events in the United States.
+The over-the-top sunhats that are designed to attract attention.
 Most are adorned with flamboyant embellishments including ribbons, flowers and feathers.
-To find a lady without a hat on during the Kentucky Derby is almost considered a scandal, not just a mere fashion faux pas.
+It has been said that to find a lady without a hat on during the Kentucky Derby is almost considered a scandal, not just a mere fashion faux pas.

 THE FASCINATOR